 I guess you could say that November is the perfect time to give thanks.
 And we should.
 But will it be a blanket thanks that covers just about everything you’re grateful for?
 Do you really mean it?
 Or are you actually going to sit back and really think about exactly what you should be grateful for?
 I do, all the time.

-I am grateful to my husband for rubbing my aching back when I was hustling to get my edited and approved book out.
-But in the sheer ecstasy of the massage, I hit the wrong key and didn’t discover that blunder until ten minutes before my book was to go to final print, and made a 911 panic-stricken plea to my publisher, who I am also grateful for, when I caught it and it was corrected in time.
+I am grateful to my husband for rubbing my aching back when I was hustling to get an approved and final edit of one of my books out.
+But in the sheer ecstasy of the massage, I pressed the wrong key and didn’t discover that zzzzzzzzzz blunder until just before my book was to go to print.
+I made a panic-stricken call to my publisher, who I am also grateful for, who caught it and corrected it in time.

 I’m even grateful to my critics who point out my faults and shortcomings…chuckle.

-John Locke said it perfectly when referring to his novel, A Girl Like You.
-“Who’s gonna get hurt if you brake a flippin’ rule once in awhile?
+John Locke said it perfectly when referring to one of his novels. “…Who’s gonna get hurt if you brake a flippin’ rule once in awhile?
 I get a lot of criticism from purists for my writing, but I can live with it, because English teachers aren’t my target audience.
 Not all English teachers.
-Just the cool ones.”
+Just the cool ones…”

-I’m grateful for the multi-talented authors whose friendship and sage advice over the years has meant so much to me.
+I’m grateful for several authors whose friendship and sage advice over the years has meant so much to me.
 More than they will ever know.
 Thank you!

-I am so very grateful to all my followers, many friends, and the other wonderful multi-talented authors I have met on Twitter.
+I am so very thankful to all my followers, many friends, and all the other wonderful multi-talented authors I have met on Twitter.
 You know who you are.

-I am grateful to all those wonderful people who left such heartfelt comments on my website to my posts, and the many thousands of readers out there who really do enjoy my books and give me great feedback and constructive advice.
+I am also appreciative for all those wonderful people who left such heartfelt comments on my website to my posts, and the many thousands of readers out there who really do enjoy my books and give me great feedback and constructive advice.
 You are valued!

-But most of all, I am grateful for every day that I am lucky enough to wake up and write knowing so many wonderful people, authors included, who are a part of my life.
-And as long as my fictional characters, I’m not mentioning any particular names, they know who they are, restrain themselves and stop telling me their dialogue is much better than mine, I am good to go.
+But most of all, I am grateful for every day that I am lucky enough to wake up and write knowing so many wonderful people who are a part of my life.
+And as long as my fictional characters, I’m not mentioning any particular names, they know who they are, restrain themselves and stop telling me their dialogue is better than mine, I am good to go.